kentaasvang/boa/README.md

 ### Installing
-For now you have first setup the `$HOME/.my_binaries/bin` and export it to your $PATH.
-Then you clone the project from git and run `make install`
+For now you have to first setup the `$HOME/.my_binaries/bin`-directory and export it to your $PATH.
+Then you clone the project from git, cd into the cloned project and run `make install`

 ### Usage